bluesky/tiled/docs/source/reference/queries.md

 ```

 which would result in the first or last query being used, respectively,
 ignoring all others.
-This is an unavoidable consequence of Python syntax,
+This is an unavoidable consequence of Python semantics,
 so you just have to know not to mix queries with `and` and `or`.

 ````